Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-box-decoration-break-to-the-rescue.md

 ![Multiline text background in Tailwind CSS](https://cdn.hashnode.com/res/hashnode/image/upload/v1645592730363/bT3J1jvTE.png)

-The idea is great, but it's super annoying that the text is cut off from the sides.
+The idea is great, but it's annoying that the text is cut off from the sides.

 Well, I guess it was to be expected, right? 😩